cleathy/Octoprint-OctoBox/README.md

 ## Acknowledgments

-- Based on the [OctoPrint-Enclosure plugin](https://github.com/vitormhenrique/OctoPrint-Enclosure) by vitormhenrique.
+- Based on the [OctoPrint-Enclosure plugin](https://github.com/vitormhenrique/OctoPrint-Enclosure) by vitormhenrique and [OctoPrint GPIO Control plugin](https://github.com/catgiggle/OctoPrint-GpioControl) by catgiggle
 - Pico core programmed using the [Arduino-Pico core](https://github.com/earlephilhower/arduino-pico/) by earlephilhower
 - Hardware programming using [PlatformIO](https://platformio.org/)
 - Using [LittleFS Library](https://github.com/littlefs-project/littlefs) by ARM Limited to store settings
+- [Picotool.js](https://github.com/ArmDeveloperEcosystem/picotool.js) by ArmDeveloperEcosystem, to update Pico Firmware through OctoPrint
 - [Any other acknowledgments or credits to contributors.]